dennis96411/ts-mixin-composer/README.md

 console.log(new X("hello").property); // hello
 ```

-A more complete example with various usage methods can be found in [Example.ts](Example.ts).
+A more comprehensive example with various usage methods and argument type-assertion tests for `mixIn` can be found in [Example.ts](Example.ts).